 If you have a buggy and a park nearby, offer to dog walk for your neighbours, baby will love the walk, you get exercise and some money to boot.
 If you can crochet, sew or make anything, try selling on Etsy with a free shop, or eBay, or setting up a Facebook page to sell what you make.
 Are you a whizz at website design or could you run an exercise group?
 Maybe freelance writing is the way forward.
 Go with your strengths and what will fit in around your new life.

-Join us for a chat and support over in my Facebook group for pregnancy and parents, I’ll see you there!
+Join us for a chat and support over in my Facebook group for pregnancy and parents, I share more of my tips there.
+I’ll see you there!

 Disclosure: collaborative post, all opinions are my own.